sabdelmagid/sabdelmagid.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I am a postdoctoral scholar in Computer Science at Princeton University, working with [Dr. Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/) in the [Princeton Visual AI Lab](https://visualai.princeton.edu/).
 My research interests are broad and interdisciplinary, spanning vision-language models, test-time adaptation, fairness, and the social impact of these models.
-I’m always excited to collaborate across disciplines—please feel free to reach out!
+I’m always excited to collaborate across disciplines.
+Please feel free to reach out!

 \\
 I completed my Ph.D. at Harvard University under the supervision of Dr. Hanspeter Pfister in the Harvard Visual Computing Group.
 I received the Siebel Scholarship and Harvard University Graduate Prize Fellowship.
 Previously, I have interned with Adobe Research and earned my B.S. and M.S. from Santa Clara University, where I was advised by Dr. Behnam Dezfouli in the Internet of Things Research Lab.